-There are trails allowing you to cycle to most of the surrounding villages including Grindlewald, Wengen and Gimmelwald as well as routes to take in all of the iconic mountains surrounding the valley including Jungfrau, Eiger and Breithorn.
+There are trails allowing you to cycle to most of the surrounding villages including Grindlewald, Wengen, and Gimmelwald as well as routes to take in all of the iconic mountains surrounding the valley including Jungfrau, Eiger, and Breithorn.

 WHERE TO STAY IN LAUTERBRUNNEN

-Lauterbrunnen has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay in Lauterbrunnen to fit the needs of budget backpackers, luxury travelers and everyone in between.
+There are hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

-See the list of accommodations in Lauterbrunnen and Interlaken that I personally recommend:
+See the list of accommodations that I personally recommend:

 This 5-star hotel is centrally located in between two beautiful lakes in the picturesque town of Interlaken.
-Victoria Jungfrau Hotel features a spa, swimming pool, sauna and steam room.
+Victoria Jungfrau Hotel features a spa, swimming pool, sauna, and steam room.
 The spacious rooms have elegant interiors and marble bathrooms, boasting views of the snowcapped mountains in the Jungfrau region.
 Wifi is free and breakfast is included.

 Mid Range: Hotel Interlaken

-Hotel Interlaken is where I based myself for one-night because it is conveniently located just five minutes’ walk from Interlaken East Train Station and a twenty-minute train ride to Lauterbrunnen Valley.
-Hotel Interlaken is the perfect accommodation for couples, families, solo travelers and friends.
-Featuring large rooms, mountain views and a delicious buffet breakfast.
+Hotel Interlaken is where I based myself for one night because it is conveniently located just five minutes’ walk from Interlaken East Train Station and a twenty-minute train ride to the valley.
+Hotel Interlaken is the perfect accommodation for couples, families, solo travelers, and friends.
+Featuring large rooms, mountain views, and a delicious buffet breakfast.

-Budget: Lauterbrunnen Valley Hostel
+Budget: Valley Hostel

-If you are travelling solo the Valley Hostel is your best option for cheap accommodation.
-Located in the heart of Lauterbrunnen Valley.
-This hostel is walking distance to nearby waterfalls, retail shops, restaurants and the main train station.
-Valley Hostel offers dorms and private rooms for every sort of traveller!
+If you are traveling solo, the Valley Hostel is your best option for cheap accommodation.
+Located in the heart of the valley, this hostel is within walking distance to nearby waterfalls, retail shops, restaurants, and the main train station.
+Valley Hostel offers dorms and private rooms for every sort of traveler!

-FOR ALL OTHER PLACES TO STAY IN LAUTERBRUNNEN, SEE MY COMPLETE GUIDE ON WHERE TO STAY IN LAUTERBRUNNEN
+FOR ALL OTHER PLACES TO STAY, SEE MY COMPLETE GUIDE ON WHERE TO STAY IN LAUTERBRUNNEN

 WHERE TO EAT IN LAUTERBRUNNEN

-When visiting Lauterbrunnen, there is a wide selection of cafes and restaurants offering a choice of different style cuisines for everyone’s tastebuds.
+There is a wide selection of cafes and restaurants offering a choice of different style cuisines for everyone’s tastebuds.

-See below for the 10 Best Lauterbrunnen Restaurants and Cafes for breakfast, lunch, dinner and drinks!
+See below for the 10 Best Lauterbrunnen Restaurants and Cafes for breakfast, lunch, dinner, and drinks!

-Airtime Lauterbrunnen is warm and friendly and has comfortable seating areas for you to relax and enjoy the free Wifi on offer while enjoying the lovely menu on offer.
+Airtime is warm and friendly and has comfortable seating areas for you to relax and enjoy the free Wifi on offer while enjoying the lovely menu on offer.

 Open daily from 9 am – 6 pm.

 HOTEL OBERLAND RESTAURANT

-The extensive menu offers soups, salads, pizzas, pasta, meat and fish dishes and traditional Swiss dishes of fondues and röstis.
+The extensive menu offers soups, salads, pizzas, pasta, meat, and fish dishes, and traditional Swiss dishes of fondues and röstis.

 Open daily from 11.30 am – 8 pm.

 This cozy wood-filled pub not only has a wide selection of local beers on offer but the menu also offers a high quality of choices from a traditionally Swiss menu.
-Don’t miss Hotel Hornerpub on your list of Lauterbrunnen restaurants to try!
+Don’t miss Hotel Hornerpub on your list of restaurants to try!